Rosh-Made/rosh-made/blog/bedroom-makeover.md

 Given how much time we spend in this room, despite being essentially unconscious for most of it, it was so important for us to have a well-organized, relaxing, and minimal-looking space.

 Are you looking for some ideas to create your dream bedroom?
-Soon I will share some amazing design tips and tricks to make this a reality.
+Soon I will share some amazing design tips and our experience of the whole renovation process.
 Stay around!

 ![](/assets/before-after.png)